awesome-pro/neon-website/content/docs/unused/prisma-guide.md

 ## Conclusion

 You have completed the _Use Prisma with Neon_ guide.
-To recap, you have learned how to connect from Prisma to Neon, use Prisma Migrate to evolve a schema, add data using the Neon SQL Editor and Prisma Studio, send queries using Prisma Client, and finally, introspect an existing database.
+To recap, you have learned how to connect from Prisma to Neon, use Prisma Migrate to evolve a schema, add data using the Unique SQL Editor and Prisma Studio, send queries using Prisma Client, and finally, introspect an existing database.

 <NeedHelp/>